goropikari/Percolation.jl/README.md

 # Percolation

-This package is for simulating percolation theory.
+This package is simulating tool for percolation theory.
-You can plot percolation probability graph and cluster and compute cluster properties.
+You can plot percolation probability graph and cluster.
+You can also compute cluster properties.

 Support for following lattice site percolation.